h2oai/tutorials/DriverlessAI/automatic-ml-intro-tutorial/automatic-ml-intro-tutorial.md

 ![driverless-agreement](assets/driverless-agreement.jpg)

 3\.
-Log in by creating a unique **username/password**.
+Sign in by creating a unique **username/password**.
 Save your username and password so you can return to the experiments you have worked on.

 ![driverless-sign-in](assets/driverless-sign-in.jpg)